How to End a Bad Playdate

-Playdates can be opportunities for conflict, particularly for younger children who don’t know how to treat each other decently yet.
+Playdates can be opportunities for conflict, particularly for younger children who don’t know how to treat each other decently yet or who prefer to play by themselves.
 That’s not such a big deal because parents are usually nearby to referee.
 Bigger problems tend to arise with slightly older kids, who, left to their own devices, stir up conflict and fight over Legos.
 The key for parents eager to facilitate relationships is understanding that childhood friendships aren’t always organic and that structure may be necessary to make it work — if it’s going to work at all.

 “Sometimes parents just think their kids will just play together, and it’s easy because they play at school, but remember – there’s quite a bit of structure at school,” says Dr. Roseanne Lesack, director of the child psychology clinic at Nova Southeastern University.
 “Teachers have quite a bit of oversight into those social interactions, and parents might assume that it occurs naturally, but sometimes it doesn’t.”